sajjadGG/book-python/dragon/adr-position-change.rst

 * Good: consistent with ``set_position()`` and ``get_position()``
 * Good: verbose
 * Good: extensible
-* Bad: to complex for now
+* Bad: a bit too complex for now